Thomasan1999/number-range/README.md

  ```

 ### includes(searchNumber: number): boolean
 This method determines whether the search number is contained in the range.
-The search number might be equal to either bound.
+If the search number is equal to either bound, the method returns true.
 ```js
 new NumericRange(5, 10).includes(7.5)
 true